unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any ammunition), uncommon (+1), rare (+2), or very rare (+3)_

 You have a bonus to attack and damage rolls made with this piece of tek ammunition.
 The bonus is determined by the rarity of the ammunition.
-Once it hits a target, the ammunition is no longer tek.
+Once recycled, the ammunition loses this property.

 ### Amulet of Health